jp-aws-cloud/auto-scaling/README.md

 - Step 6: Clean up

 # Set up a scaled and load-balanced application

+Registering your Auto Scaling group with an Elastic Load Balancing load balancer helps you set up a load-balanced application.
+Elastic Load Balancing works with Amazon EC2 Auto Scaling to distribute incoming traffic across your healthy Amazon EC2 instances.

+## Lab: Perform
 ![Set up a scaled and load-balanced application](images/image1.png)